rvalla/azarte.bot/README.md

 - **/start**: returns simply a greeting.
 - **/color**: starts the visual alternatives.
 - **/text**: starts the textual alternatives.
+- **/noise**: starts the auditive alternatives.
+- **/genuary**: the command to enter the artificially generated month of time where we build code that makes beautiful things.
 - **/number (f)**: returns a random number rolling a dice with *f* faces.
 - **/sequence (f) (n)**: returns a random sequence of *n* numbers rolling a dice with *f* faces.
 - **/choice a b c**: returns a random word from your message.